DOD-HPCMP-CREATE/yogimpi/doc/yogimpi.md

     the build system.
 For example, if you used Intel 12 on your build system, you must use Intel 12 or greater on the target system.

-2. Set up your shell or queue script with the compiler, MPI, and ptoolsrte configuration of your choice.
+2. Set up your shell or queue script with the compiler and MPI distribution.
 The build of YogiMPI on the target system will contain an `etc/yogimpi.bashrc` and `etc/modulefile`, one of which must be sourced or loaded, respectively.

 3. Run the application normally, as if it was built with the local MPI.

-# Building a Project with YogiMPI

-## Compile MPI-using dependencies with YogiMPI

 # Extra: Choosing a Build System {#choosebuild}